package-operator/package-operator/docs/api-reference.md

 HostedClusterPackagePartitionSpec describes settings to partition HostedClusters into groups for upgrades.
 Partitions will be upgraded after each other:
 Upgrades in the next partition will only start after the previous has finished.
+HostedClusters without the label will be put into an implicit "unknown" group and will get upgraded LAST.

 | Field | Description |
 | ----- | ----------- |